photm5/cpp-games/README.md

     this is useful because you can add it to your .gitignore file.

 I hope it is self explanatory :D

+## Compiling

+The script uses g++ as a default, but you can configure it to your needs in `.build/config.py` To try if compiling works, you can follow this example:

+    $ python build.py @create_application hello_world
+    running command: mkdir -p application/hello_world/src
+    running command: mkdir -p application/hello_world/inc
+    running command: mkdir -p application/hello_world/bin
+    Don't forget to add the component to the dependencies tree, even if it does not have any.
+    $ ls * */*
+    build.py  README.md

+    application:
+    hello_world

+    application/hello_world:
+    bin  inc  src

+We now need to add it in the dependencies tree in `.build/config.py`, change it to:

+    DEPENDENCIES = {
+        APPLICATION_FOLDER / "hello_world" : []
+    }

+Yes, I know, `hello_world` has no dependencies, but this step helps you to not forget adding dependencies.

+Now edit the file `application/hello_world/src/main.cpp`:

+    #include <iostream>

+    int main () {
+        std::cout << "Hello World!" << std::endl;
+    }

+And run these commands to compile and run it:

+    $ python build.py hello_world
+    running command: g++ application/hello_world/src/main.cpp -I. -Iapplication/hello_world/inc -o application/hello_world/bin/executable
+    $ python build.py @run hello_world
+    running command: ./application/hello_world/bin/executable
+    Hello World!

+Or just this single one:

+    $ python build.py @build_and_run hello_world
+    running command: g++ application/hello_world/src/main.cpp -I. -Iapplication/hello_world/inc -o application/hello_world/bin/executable
+    running command: ./application/hello_world/bin/executable
+    Hello World!

+## Configuration

 You can modify some configuration settings in `.build/config.py`.
 In there, you need to change the dependency tree, so it resembles the dependencies between your components.